 You may name a beneficiary at any time.
 You need your spouse's written consent to choose someone other than your spouse as your beneficiary.
-If you marry after naming a beneficiary who is not the person you marry, the beneficiary you had named will no longer be your beneficiary unless your current spouse's written consent is obtained.
+If you marry after naming a beneficiary who is not the person you marry, the beneficiary you had named will no longer be your beneficiary, unless your current spouse's written consent is obtained.
 See A Spouse's Rights below.
-You may change your beneficiary at any time.